Required State License(s):

 A sales tax license may be required for this type of business.
 You may call the Michigan Department of Treasury at (517) 636-4660.

 Personalized sales tax returns and a payment schedule will be mailed within four to six weeks after the registration has been processed.
 For further questions about this process, please call the Michigan Department of Treasury at (517) 636-4730.

 A residential builders or maintenance and alteration contractors license is required when contracting to construct, repair, alter, add to, or improve a residential or combination residential and commercial structure.
-Contact the Department of Labor & Economic Growth, Bureau of Commercial Services at (517) 241-9288 for licensure information or visit our website at www.michigan.gov/builders.
+Contact the Department of Licensing and Regulatory Affairs, Bureau of Professional Licensing at 517-373-8068 for licensure information or visit our website at www.michigan.gov/bpl.

 An independent subcontractor is directly involved in the business of constructing, altering, repairing or improving real estate for others.
 An independent subcontractor provides service to the public; is listed in the yellow pages and/or advertises in the newspapers, trade journals, on TV or on the radio; remits a list of other general contractors or individual who have recently hired their services; and performs specific services for prices which are agreed upon in advance and the independent subcontractor pays expenses incurred in the performance of those services.